deohs/r_onramp/Introduction.md

 * Requires UW NetID and DEOHS account
 * UW Campus only (or through "VPN")
 * Easily access your departmental storage (network "drives")
-* EHIT manages installation and maintenence, ensuring it works and is the same for all users, making it easier to learn and teach
+* EHIT manages installation and maintenance, ensuring it works and is the same for all users, making it easier to learn and teach
 * This onramp is geared towards RStudio on Plasmid

 ### Download and run locally